 The Naval War College maintains three academic departments and the Navy's advanced warfighting school: Strategy and Policy, National Security Affairs, Joint Military Operations, and the Maritime Advanced Warfighting School.
-The Strategy and Policy department is designed to teach students strategic thinking; National Security Affairs is designed to teach students about effective leadership and decision making; Joint Military Operations is designed to teach joint war fighting at the theater-strategic and operational levels; and the Maritime Advanced Warfighting School prepares students for immediate assignment as operational planners and down-range operational command billets.
+The Strategy and Policy department is designed to teach students strategic thinking; National Security Affairs is designed to teach students about national decision making and the international security environment; Joint Military Operations is designed to teach Joint Warfighting at the theater-strategic and operational levels; and the Maritime Advanced Warfighting School is designed to teach advanced war planning.